carolinan/fullsiteediting/Themes/jace/readme.txt

 Corrected some typos.
 Corrected the title of the circular cover block pattern.
 Removed an unnecesary folder and moved register-block-styles.php to the inc/ folder.
+Replaced a duotone color that was duplicated by mistake.
+Updated screenshot.

 1.0.0 Initial release